 We forgot how to have a good postpartum

 Many cultures have some variation of a tradition called “sitting-in.”
 Which typically ensures the mother has restricted activity after birth.
 While researching these various traditions, I have mixed thoughts.
 However, the intention seems to be in the right place.
 After giving birth a mothers body needs time to heal and bond with the baby.

 This leads me to this one fact about breastfeeding.
 Those first few weeks, mothers need to focus on nothing else but rest and nursing.
-If we are given permission from not only our support team, but also ourselves, then I think that would solve a lot of the milk production issues.
-Which leads me to the first ‘increase you milk supply’ tidbit.
+If we are given permission from not only our support team but also ourselves, then I think that would solve a lot of the milk production issues.
+Which leads me to the first ‘increase your milk supply’ tidbit.

 How to Increase your Milk Supply